 Copper has led over 25 teacher trainings in Hot, Hatha, Vinyasa, and Universal Yoga over the last decade.
 He has offered the HYTT200 annually since 2009 with many graduates now teaching in major studios around the world, leading international workshops & retreats and running their own successful yoga studios.
 This training has proven time and again to produce life changing positive transformation.

-CROW YOGA is a Yoga Alliance Registered School, RYS 200.
-Details at www.crowyoga.com.
-Yoga Alliance is an international governing board for yoga teaching professionals in the United States and globally.
-Graduates of this course are automatically eligible to register as a RYT (Registered Yoga Teacher) with Yoga Alliance.
-Becoming a RYT means having a higher profile and gaining international recognition as a yoga teacher, attributes sought after by many hiring studios.
+CROW YOGA is an internationally recognised 200-hour registered yoga school with both Yoga Alliance (USA) and Yoga Alliance International Registry (Australia).
+You can find details at: www.yogaalliance.org and www.yogaallianceinternationalregistry.com.
+Graduates of this course are automatically eligible to register as a RYT (Registered Yoga Teacher) either organization.
+Becoming a RYT means having a higher profile and gaining international recognition as a yoga teacher; attributes sought after by many hiring studios.

 Andrea Crow: Practice, Posture Clinic, and Teaching Theory

 Sara Riad: Prenatal and Postpartum Awareness and Modifications